 Taiwan, which plays a central role in the global supply of AI chips, is viewed by China as a rogue province as opposed to an independent nation.
 Because of this, some analysts believe a Chinese invasion could occur within the decade, which would affect TSMC’s ability to manufacture AI chips and put the entire AI industry in jeopardy.

-Meanwhile, amid tensions between the U.S. and China, President Joe Biden rolled out a sweeping set of export controls in 2022 that dramatically limit China’s access to AI chips, chip-making equipment and chip design software (much of which is controlled by U.S. companies like Nvidia).
+Meanwhile, amid tensions between the United States and China, President Joe Biden rolled out a sweeping set of export controls in 2022 that dramatically limit China’s access to AI chips, chip-making equipment and chip design software (much of which is controlled by U.S. companies like Nvidia).
 Although companies like Intel can still introduce new AI chips in China, they must limit the performance of these chips.
+China has also sought homegrown alternatives to Nvidia like Huawei, but software bugs have frustrated these efforts.

 “We want to restrict China’s military modernization, and we are concerned about the Chinese government using AI chips to develop weapons of mass destruction,” Dohmen, whose research focuses on U.S.-China tech competition, said.
 But it also comes down to a desire for AI dominance.
 “We want to be the first, we want to be the best in tech and AI innovation.”

-Indeed, as the United States works to limit China’s access to AI hardware, it is also taking steps to reduce its own reliance on chip fabrication facilities in East Asia.
+As the U.S. works to limit China’s access to AI hardware, it is also taking steps to reduce its own reliance on chip fabrication facilities in East Asia.
 In addition to facilitating the two TSMC plants in Arizona, the government has secured a third TSMC site in Phoenix through the CHIPS and Science Act and also set aside more than $52 billion in federal funding and incentives to support U.S. semiconductor manufacturing, research and development.

 Computational Constraints